 It is well established that biblical narrators provide inside views of characters much less frequently than do most modern writers; therefore, a concentration of four of them in a mere three verses (6:50-52) is noteworthy.
 And a look at verses 49-50 reveals even more.
 Verse 49 mentions that the disciples saw Jesus walking on water and that they thought it was a ghost, and the beginning of verse 50 reiterates that they saw him.
 These seven inside views in a span of only four verses could very well be the heaviest concentration of inside views in the whole Bible.

 What is the significance of this concentration?
-Being given looks into the inner workings of a character provides readers with a subjective experience of the character, and as the Sep 25/2012 post points out, such a subjective experience inclines the readers to pull for the character, even if the character is negatively characterized.
+Being given looks into the inner workings of a character provides readers with a subjective experience of the character, and as this post points out, such a subjective experience inclines the readers to pull for the character, even if the character is negatively characterized.

 The heavy concentration of inside views in Mark 6:49-52 constitutes strong evidence the narrator intends for the readers to have a subjective experience of the disciples.
 However, Seaman rightly points out that the informational divergence between the readers and the disciples works to distance the readers from the disciples.
 Therefore, we have a situation of point-of-view dynamics on two planes pulling in two different directions: the psychological-plane dynamics drawing the readers in close to the disciples, but the informational-plane dynamics pulling them away.